Peer Reviewed Articles

 Johnson, M.F.
 2017.
 Strong Institutions in Weak States: Institution Building, Natural Resource Governance, and Peacebuilding in Ghana and Sierra Leone.
 Doctoral Dissertation.
 Durham: Duke University.

 Johnson, M.F., L.A.
-Rodriguez, M.Q.
+Rodríguez, M.Q.
 Hoyos.
 Environmental Peacebuilding and Intrastate Conflict: A Review of the Literature.
-In prep.
+In Review.

 Johnson, M.F.
 2008-2010.
 Recommendation to the National Environmental Protection Agency on listing protected and harvestable wild species in the Islamic Republic of Afghanistan.
 Wildlife Conservation Society and the Afghanistan Wildlife Executive Committee.
 Kabul, Afghanistan.
 Pp 1-208.